Dodgers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 - The Dodgers have been victorious in five, or 45.5%, of the 11 contests they have been chosen as underdogs in this season.

-- Los Angeles and its opponents have gone over the total this season in 36 of its 63 opportunities.
+- Los Angeles' games have gone over the total in 36 of its 64 chances.

-- In seven games with a line this season, the Dodgers have a mark of 3-4-0 against the spread.
+- The Dodgers are 3-4-0 against the spread in their seven games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!